Apr. 29, 2017

 After working five years in biotechnology, Wendy spent ten years as an outdoor education instructor and administrator at a Christian camp in San Diego.
 She received her M.S. in biology from the Institute for Creation Research, and recently, her Ph.D. from Loma Linda University.
 Her research in behavioral ecology has included work with both primates and hermit crabs.
 She has spoken at international marine biology conferences and published articles on hermit crab behavior.
 Wendy also co-authored a marine biology book for elementary school children in Fiji.
 She serves the Christian community in a variety of areas, including: children’s ministry; church website development; worship team audio-visual support; and short-term missions trips.
 Wendy also serves on the board of a prison ministry that helps parolees transition to a productive life through mentorship.

-Dr. Cruzen teaches various courses in the Biology Department including: Cell and Molecular Biology, Biochemistry and Microbiology.
-Dr. Cruzen’s research interests are focused on the process of aging in the nematode worm Caenorhabditis elegans.
+Matt Cruzen teaches various courses in the Biology Department including: Cell and Molecular Biology, Biochemistry and Microbiology.
+Cruzen’s research interests are focused on the process of aging in the nematode worm Caenorhabditis elegans.
 He and his students are looking at morphological development of different long lived and wild type worms.
 They analyze the surface characteristics of the pharynx and the vulva in developing and aging worms by scanning electron microscopy to identify chronological and developmental changes (worm wrinkles) in the two groups of worms.
 The basic question has to do with when wrinkles are acquired with respect to their physiological and chronological age.

 Ruth has a broad background in the basic sciences but she specializes in the Anatomical Sciences with an emphasis on human anatomy.
 As she sometimes says, her specialty is people with their skin off.
 She also has a strong interest in the brain and teaches the Neurobiology class.